 Here is some basic advice in order to maintain good practice:

-The creation of a central Jewish community conservation trust fund is badly needed to tackle the issue of closed historic cemeteries on a national scale.
+The creation of a central Jewish community conservation trust fund is urgently needed to tackle the problem of closed historic cemeteries on a national scale.

 See ‘Managing the Past: a plan for the future’ Jewish Tribune 7 June 2012, pages 30 and 31.